 For many years Americans faced the specter of the AMT, a parallel and complex tax system once aimed at ensuring the rich paid a substantial tax bill.
 The AMT already snares over 4 million taxpayers; however, the Congressional Budget Office's (CBO's) baseline had projected that under laws presumed to be in effect by 2022, more than 47 million tax filers would have been affected by the AMT.
-The IRS National Taxpayer Advocate has noted that the AMT is "so complicated that many taxpayers are not aware that they may be subject to it."
+The National Taxpayer Advocate has noted that the AMT is "so complicated that many taxpayers are not aware that they may be subject to it."

-In many cases, taxpayers must decipher a separate instruction booklet, and then fill out a 54-line form, only to discover they don't owe the AMT.
+In many cases, taxpayers must decipher a separate instruction booklet, and then fill out a 60-line form, only to discover they don't owe the AMT.
 This exercise is a major detour in tax preparation.
 No wonder about eight in 10 taxpayers who owe the AMT pay a tax professional to compute their taxes.

 Though tax rate brackets, personal exemptions, and the standard deduction rise with inflation, the AMT tax structure had long remained frozen (outside of periodic "patches" to provide temporary relief).
 Thus, over time, the AMT would identify a growing number of taxpayers as "rich" even though their real incomes hadn't changed.
-That situation was finally rectified with the American Taxpayer Relief Act of 2012, which put a permanent patch into place.
+That situation was finally rectified with the American Taxpayer Relief Act (ATRA) of 2012, which put a permanent patch into place.
 Now, the AMT will affect about 90 percent fewer filers than CBO had once forecast.

-Ultimately the best solution for the AMT is to simply get rid of it altogether, a remedy repeatedly recommended by the IRS National Taxpayer Advocate.
-In her most recent report, the Advocate wrote that the AMT "corrodes both the tax system and the democratic process."
-But at least the latest action from elected officials spares tens of millions of unsuspecting families from this tax complexity monster.
+Ultimately the best solution for the AMT is to simply get rid of it altogether, a remedy recommended by the National Taxpayer Advocate every year since 2001.
+In her most recent report, issued after ATRA's enactment, the Advocate wrote: